Strat-Bianca/TestingAPI-Postman/README.md

 ## Submit an order ##
 POST /orders

-Allows you to submit a new order.
+Allows you to submit a new order, we are sending some data.

+Requires authentication.
-Requires authentication.--- Authorization: Bearer <YOUR TOKEN>
+Authorization: Bearer <YOUR TOKEN> we register ourself with an API client.

 The request body needs to be in JSON format and include the following properties:

-- bookId - Integer - Required
+- bookId - Integer - (Required)
-- customerName - String - Required
+- customerName - String - (Required)

  The response body will contain the order Id.